drdoctr/doctr/README.rst

 **Note**: That repo should already be set up with Travis.
-We recommend enabling `branch protection <https://help.github.com/articles/about-protected-branches/>`_ for the ``gh-pages`` branch and other branches, as the deploy key used by doctr has the ability to push to any branch in your repo.
+We recommend enabling `branch protection <https://help.github.com/articles/about-protected-branches/>`_ for the ``gh-pages`` branch and other branches, as the deploy key used by Doctr has the ability to push to any branch in your repo.

 Edit your travis file
 ~~~~~~~~~~~~~~~~~~~~~